Coronavirus vaccine information for the media

 How many claim notifications have been submitted and compensation payments made for coronavirus vaccines?

-This information is updated at intervals of approximately one week.
+This information is updated at intervals of approximately two weeks.
 Further details, for example of the type of cases in which compensation has been paid, will be published when the number of cases is sufficient to ensure that data protection will not be compromised.

 Are all harmful effects of coronavirus vaccines eligible for compensation?